mdashx/pangea-poker-frontend/notes.md

 + Show action in status bar for opponent that just acted
 + Show timer in status bar for opponent in turn
 + Show pot amount in label

-- Show side pot window
++ Control bet amount by slider control
-- Send player actions to server (fold, check, bet, raise, call, auto options)
++ Slider control snaps to amounts based on limit/blind, and chip stack
-- Show countdown timer on player's turn
++ Send player actions to server (fold, check, bet, raise, call, auto options)

-- Control bet amount by slider control
++ Check/Bet update to Call/Raise
-- Slider control snaps to amounts based on limit/blind, and chip stack
++ Auto controls send action to server on player's turn
-- Auto controls send action to server on player's turn
++ Show countdown timer on player's turn
-- Check/Bet update to Call/Raise
++ Show side pot window